lucky123485/postgreSQL/README.md

   3 | gaurav  |  22
 (3 rows)
 ```
-**Between Operator:**"Between" is an operator in programming and databases used to filter values within a specified range, inclusive of the endpoints.
+**Between Operator**:"Between" is an operator in programming and databases used to filter values within a specified range, inclusive of the endpoints.
 ```
 select * from student where age between 21 and 40;
 company=# select * from student where age between 21 and 40;